 The word “supplies” means to supply fully, abundantly.
-Secular Greek literature used this term for a wealthy sponsor who supplied enormous funds to operate Greek plays.
+Secular Greek literature used this term for a wealthy sponsor who provided enormous funds to operate Greek plays.
 The Holy Spirit is a grant from God.
-God, in His great generosity, gave the Galatians more than they deserved.
+God, in His incredible generosity, gave the Galatians more than they deserved.
 God is a Provider.

 and works miracles among you,

 God worked apostolic miracles among the Galatians (Acts 14:3,8-11).
 Galatians was an early book of the New Testament.
 God used apostolic miracles to give credibility to the New Testament.
-His ability to give us whatever we need humbles us.
+His ability to provide us with whatever we need humbles us.

 does He do it by the works of the law,

 Christians do not have to earn God’s favor or grace.
 Legalism implies that God begrudges what He gives us.
-God is more than willing to give us what we need.
+God is more than willing to provide us with what we need.

 or by the hearing of faith?